Trinoma: History

 Trinoma was officially launched in a private ceremony on April 25, 2007.
 It was inaugurated by officials of Ayala Land, and the Quezon City government, led by then-Mayor Feliciano Belmonte Jr.

 According to Ayala Land Inc. president Jaime Ayala, the mall will service all market segments but will specifically cater to Quezon City’s high-end consumers.

 The soft opening was originally slated for May 3, 2007, but was delayed by structural elements that were yet to be finished.
 It finally opened to the public on its soft opening on May 16, 2007.
 Its grand opening was held on October 16, 2007 (three days before the explosion of its sister mall Glorietta in Makati City), with President Gloria Macapagal Arroyo and Vice President Noli de Castro in attendance.

 The mall was the first building constructed in the 62.3 ha Triangle Exchange district of Triangle Park and of Ayala Land's Vertis North project.
 Vertis North is within the 250.6 ha Quezon City Central Business District (also known as Triangle Park) to redevelop the areas of North Triangle (North Avenue, EDSA, Quezon Avenue), East Triangle (East Avenue, EDSA, Quezon Avenue) and the Veterans Memorial Medical Center (VMMC) property (North Avenue).

-The mall's North Avenue Wing will be expanded in line with the construction of the North Triangle Common Station, which will soon connect LRT-1, MRT-3, MRT-7, and the Metro Manila Subway.

 Future redevelopment

 Trinoma commenced renovations in the first quarter of 2024 and is expected to be completed by the fourth quarter of 2025.
-A three-level expansion on its North Avenue side is expected to be completed by 2026.
+The mall's North Avenue Wing will also be expanded to and become The Exchange at TriNoma, a mixed-use development consisting of retail spaces, offices, parking, and a transport terminal aligned with the construction of the adjacent North Triangle Common Station.
+It is expected The expansion is expected to be completed in 2026.

 Cinema renovation

-The mall's cinemas 3 to 6 were closed for renovation on June 23, 2024, while cinemas 1, 2 and 7 remain open as of April 2025.
-Cinemas 3 and 4 are reopened on December 25, 2024, cinema 6 is reopened on February 13, 2025, and cinema 5 is reopened on March 19, 2025.
+The mall's Cinemas 3 to 6 were closed for renovation on June 23, 2024.
+Cinemas 3 and 4 reopened on December 25, 2024, coinciding with the start of the 2024 Metro Manila Film Festival, followed by Cinema 6 on February 13, 2025, and Cinema 5 as an A-Luxe Cinema on March 19, 2025.
+Cinema 7 was eventually renovated and subsequently reopened as an A-Giant Cinema in July 2025.